Digital Master Plan: The University of Montpellier Charts Its Digital Course

-This modernization initiative underpins the four key priorities.
-Specifically, it will involve: streamlining administrative procedures; securing management information systems; rationalizing infrastructure; and ensuring business continuity through robust security measures.
+This modernization effort will guide the last four strategic priorities.
+Specifically, it will involve: simplifying administrative procedures; securing management information systems; streamlining infrastructure; and ensuring business continuity through a high level of security.

 “These guidelines have enabled us to organize and plan the upcoming rollout of 120 projects and, above all, to prioritize them in a roadmap that takes into account the workload and capacity of the DSIN [ estimated workload of 19,000 person-days] as well as the relevant business units [ 5,100 person-days].
-“Currently, 38 projects have already been launched,” announced Adeline Fabrié.
+“Currently, 38 projects have already gotten underway,” announced Adeline Fabrié.

 Must-See Projects

-But other significant challenges will arise starting in 2025 with the upgrade of Sifac, our financial management tool, to Sifac+, and especially with the phased phase-out of Apogée, the administrative application for student enrollment management, as we transition to Pégase around 2028.
-These changes are being driven by the Agency for the Pooling of Resources among Universities and Higher Education Institutions (AMUE), the provider of numerous tools including Siham, Sifac, and Apogée—three cornerstones of our institution’s management.
-“This is where the SDN really comes into its own, because developing it allowed us to become aware of the changes ahead and better anticipate them to support our staff.
-Some of our applications are aging, but staff are so used to them that the change will inevitably require a period of adjustment and familiarization.”
+But other major challenges will arise starting in 2025 with the upgrade of Sifac, our financial management tool, to Sifac+, and especially with the phased phase-out of Apogée, the administrative application for managing student enrollment, as we transition to Pégase around 2028.
+These changes are being mandated by the Agency for the Pooling of Resources among Universities and Institutions of Higher Education (AMUE), the provider of numerous tools, including Siham, Sifac, and Apogée—three cornerstones of our institution’s management.
+“This is where the SDN really comes into its own, because developing it allowed us to recognize the changes ahead and better anticipate them in order to support our staff.
+Some of our applications are getting outdated, but our staff are so used to them that the change will inevitably require some time to adapt and get up to speed.”

 "Flagship" projects and easy wins

-Flagship projects, meanwhile, account for 54% of the project portfolio in terms of workload.
-In the training sector, these include the implementation of the European Charm-eight project and the establishment of the digital health school; the development of digital exam rooms; and the creation of a tool for managing assessment procedures… On the research side, notable initiatives include the rollout of the “open science plan,” the provision of a tool for managing calls for proposals, and the continued development of the Occitanie regional data center (Drocc) for ESR partners.
+Flagship projects, for their part, account for 54% of the project portfolio in terms of workload.
+In the training area, these include the implementation of the European Charm-eight project and the establishment of the digital health school; the development of digital exam rooms; and the creation of a tool for managing assessment procedures… On the research side, notable initiatives include the rollout of the “Open Science Plan,” the provision of a tool for managing calls for proposals, and the continued implementation of the Occitanie-wide data center (Drocc) for ESR partners.

 Reach a milestone

-Finally, there are the “foundational” projects, which are less visible and more technical; they represent the core mission of the DSIN.“Their goal is to consolidate and improve the security of the information and digital systems and to adapt to changes in technical and security infrastructure to address the new challenges of digital transformation.
-This could involve strengthening the institution’s network, Wi-Fi, backing up our technical components, and services that are rarely noticed—except when they aren’t working,” emphasizes Adeline Fabrié.
+Finally, there are the “foundational” projects—less visible and more technical—which are the core mission of the DSIN.“Their goal is to consolidate and improve the security of the information and digital systems and to adapt to changes in technical and security infrastructure in order to address the new challenges of digital transformation.
+This could involve strengthening the institution’s network, Wi-Fi, backing up our technical infrastructure, or services that are largely out of sight—except when they aren’t working,” emphasizes Adeline Fabrié.

-This digital roadmap therefore organizes and plans the University of Montpellier’s response to the challenge of taking the digitization of its activities to the next level.
-This transformation requires additional human resources, particularly within the DSIN, as well as financial resources.
-The total cost of implementing the SDN is currently estimated at 7 million euros over five years.
-The specially designed governance framework will be tasked with adjusting or even adding new projects to ensure the master plan remains relevant as needs evolve.
+This digital master plan therefore organizes and maps out the University of Montpellier’s response to the challenge of taking the digitization of its activities to the next level.
+This transformation requires additional human resources—particularly within the DSIN—as well as financial resources.
+The total cost of implementing the Digital Master Plan is currently estimated at 7 million euros over five years.
+The specially designed governance framework will be responsible for adjusting—or even adding new projects—to ensure the plan remains relevant as needs evolve.

 For more details on the planned projects, download the 2024–2028 Digital Master Plan.